consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_extensions.md

 Similarly, `action` resolves to all registered `<action>` IDs.

-Specifying `@org.jetbrains.annotations.Nls` validates a UI `String` capitalization according to the text property `Capitalization` enum value (2019.2 and later).
+Specifying `@Nls` validates a UI `String` capitalization according to the text property `Capitalization` enum value (2019.2 and later).

 Attributes with `Enum` type support code insight with _lowerSnakeCased_ notation (2020.1 and later).

 ## How to get the extension points list?

-[Extension Point List](/appendix/resources/extension_point_list.md) contains all available in *Consulo* and from bundled plugins in IntelliJ IDEA.
+[Extension Point List](/appendix/resources/extension_point_list.md) contains all available extension points in the *Consulo Platform* and from bundled plugins.

 Alternatively (or when using 3rd party extension points), all available extension points for the specified namespace can be listed using auto-completion inside the `<extensions>` block.
 Use **View \| Quick Documentation** in the lookup list to access more information about the extension point and implementation (if applicable).